 With any technology, there is always a natural evolution of the industry and analytics is no different.
-In short, Infused Analytics is the next stage of the analytics industry.
+In short, Embedded Analytics is the next stage of the analytics industry.
 With a shift towards SaaS, a new breed of analytic products is required to serve SaaS companies where legacy business intelligence (BI) solutions cannot.

 Fast forward to 2020, SaaS companies dominate and so does cloud hosting.
 Looking at company creation data from Crunchbase, there are about 140,000 total software companies in the US as of 2020.
 Back in 2005, that number was about 25,000.
 That’s almost a 5x increase in those 15 years with the movement picking up steam in the early 2010s.
-But pivoting a server-focused software product to a cloud-focused product is not easy.
+However, pivoting from a server-focused software product to a cloud-focused product is not easy.
 We see BI companies talk about being cloud-ready and having an embedded analytics feature, but it’s really just that: a feature.

 Taking a closer look at what has changed, it’s easy to see in these five areas: